DillLabs/launch-dill-node/README.md

 Enter the index (key number) you wish to start generating more keys from.
 For example, if you've generated 4 keys in the past, you'd enter 4 here.
 [0]: <YOUR_INDEX>
 ```

-If no additional validators have been added before, you need to enter 1 here, as a validator has been generated before in "Launch a new dill node" by default.
+If no additional validators have been added, except the one automatically created when launching the dill node, enter `1` here.

-If n additional validators have been added in "Add a validator to existing node", then enter n+1 here.
+If `n` additional validators have been added using "Add a validator to existing node", enter `n + 1` here.

 Then the keystore(s) and the deposit(s) will be generated.